javalite/activejdbc-include/README.md

 ./docker/install-run.sh
 ```

-In subsequent runs,  you can start use start/stop scripts
+In subsequent runs,  you can use start/stop scripts:

 ```
 ./docker/start.sh